Ernst Degner: Racing with Suzuki

-In November 1961, Japanese company Suzuki hired him and he moved to Hamamatsu, Japan to work in the Suzuki race shop over the winter.
-Using the specialized two-stroke scavenger loop knowledge he had gained at MZ, Degner designed Suzuki's new 50cc and 125cc racers.
+In November 1961, Japanese company Suzuki hired him to fullfill his contract, which was to be paid about $25000.00 if he would obtain at least 24 HP from the new 125cc Suzuki engine, which had already been built as well as a new 50cc engine.
+He moved to Hamamatsu, Japan to work in the Suzuki race shop over the winter.
+Using the specialized two-stroke loop scavenge knowledge he had gained and perfected for himself at MZ, Degner improved Suzuki's new 50cc and 125cc racers.
 By 14 October 1962, Degner had won Suzuki's first World Championship in the 50 cc class.

 On 3 November 1962 at Suzuka's inaugural race meeting, Degner crashed when a gust of wind lifted the front wheel of his Suzuki 50cc racer as he rounded Turn 8.
 To mark Suzuka's first-ever crash, Turn 8, where Degner had crashed, was named Degner Curve.

 The crash was witnessed and later reported by Suzuki Japan's racing Hiroyuki Nakano as follows:

 In November (1962), the All Japan Championship Race was held at the completed Suzuka Circuit, where Degner raced alone in the lead of the 50cc race and showed great pace, but he fell and retired.
 The curve he fell at was named the 'Degner curve'.

-At the Japanese Grand Prix of 10 November 1963, after a bad start, Degner crashed his Suzuki 250cc racer on his first lap at the exit to Turn 2 of the Suzuka Circuit.
+At the Japanese Grand Prix of 10 November 1963, after a bad start, Degner was last off the grid and crashed his Suzuki 250cc racer on his first lap at the exit to Turn 2 of the Suzuka Circuit.
 His Suzuki fuel tank was full and burst into flames, enveloping the rider.
 In his autobiography, Degner's Suzuki teammate Hugh Anderson stated:

 As we came out of the first corner on the start of the second lap, we were confronted with frantically waved yellow flags and a great cloud of smoke and flames.
 Ernst had crashed heavily and was lying unconscious.
 Frank [Perris] had stopped and marshals, after dragging Ernst from the flames, were busy with their fire extinguishers trying to control the inferno fuelled by 25 litres of petrol.
 The race carried on.

-Degner's horrific burns required over fifty skin grafts and he was unable to return to race in the Suzuki team until September 1964.
+Degner's burns required over fifty skin grafts and he was unable to return to race in the Suzuki team until September 1964.
 Later that year, he won the 125cc Japanese Grand Prix.
 He won three more Grands Prix in 1965 before retiring from motorcycle racing at the end of the 1966 season.

 Later years and death

-After dabbling with single-seater car racing, he worked for a spell as Technical Manager at Suzuki's German importer in Munich.
+After dabbling with single-seater car racing, he worked for a spell as technical manager at Suzuki's German importer in Munich.
 He then moved to Tenerife, where he ran a car hire business.
-It was there, in 1983, that he died under mysterious circumstances.
-Degner had become dependent on medications after his crash in Japan, and his death possibly occurred from an overdose.
-Rumors persisted for years that Degner committed suicide or was murdered by the East German Stasi to avenge his defection.
-None of these caused Degner's untimely passing at the age of 51; his death certificate indicates that he died of a heart attack.
+He died in 1983.
+He had become dependent on medications after his crash in Japan, and his death may have been due to an overdose.
+Rumors persisted for years that he had committed suicide or was murdered by the East German Stasi to avenge his defection.